EvoTest: Evolutionary Test-Time Learning for Self-Improving Agentic Systems: The EvoTest Framework

 To manage this trade-off, we select the next configuration, $\chi^{(e+1)}$, from a candidate pool containing the parent from the previous episode, $\chi^{(e)}$, and its new children, $C^{(e+1)}$.
 The selection is guided by the Upper Confidence Bound (UCB) algorithm, a strategy from multi-armed bandit theory~\citep{vermorel2005multi} designed to manage the exploration-exploitation dilemma.
 The rule selects the configuration that maximizes the following score:

-The score for each configuration $\Tilde{\chi}$ is a sum of two simple parts: \begin{itemize}[leftmargin=*,itemsep=0pt,parsep=0.2em,topsep=0.3em,partopsep=0.3em] \item \textbf{Performance Term ($\hat{\mu}(\Tilde{\chi})$):} This is simply the average score the configuration has achieved so far.
+The score for each configuration $\Tilde{\chi}$ is a sum of two parts: \begin{itemize}[leftmargin=*,itemsep=0pt,parsep=0.2em,topsep=0.3em,partopsep=0.3em] \item \textbf{Performance Term ($\hat{\mu}(\Tilde{\chi})$):} This is simply the average score the configuration has achieved so far.
 It encourages us to re-use configurations that have a good track record.

-\item \textbf{Exploration Bonus ($\beta \sqrt{\dots}$):} This term gives a boost to configurations we are less certain about.
-It's higher for configurations that have been tried fewer times ($n(\Tilde{\chi})$ is small), making novel mutations attractive. \end{itemize}
+\item \textbf{Exploration Bonus ($\beta \sqrt{\dots}$):} This term gives a boost to configurations that are less certain about. $n(\Tilde{\chi})$ is the number of times a configuration has been tried, $N$ is the total number of episodes completed, and $\beta$ is a hyperparameter controlling the exploration strength.
+The bonus is higher for configurations that have been tried fewer times ($n(\Tilde{\chi})$ is small), making novel mutations attractive. \end{itemize}

+At the start of each new episode, the UCB algorithm selects a single configuration, which is then used for the entire duration of that episode.
+The episode's final score is then used to update the statistics for that chosen configuration.
 Crucially, this UCB approach also makes our learning process more stable and helps prevent sharp drops in performance.
-A simpler, greedy strategy might get fooled by a new configuration that gets a single, lucky high score and then repeatedly fails.
+A simpler, greedy strategy might get fooled by a new configuration that gets a lucky high score and then repeatedly fails.
 UCB avoids this pitfall.
 Because the reliable parent configuration is always in the selection pool, if a new child performs poorly after its initial trial, its average score ($\hat{\mu}$) will drop.
-The UCB rule can then naturally "fall back" to the time-tested parent, which retains its high, stable score.
+The UCB rule can then naturally ``fall back" to the time-tested parent, which retains its high score.
 This acts as a safety net, preventing the system from getting stuck on a bad evolutionary path and ensuring a more consistent improvement.